MadeTechAcademy/chapter2-stephane-torres-madetech/apprentice-follow-up/questions.md

     a bit further down in the execution.
     Layers will be rebuilt even if they themselves haven't changed but any above them have.

+    Creating and using custom base images can also help with speeding up, pulling out commonly used commands to build a different images into a custom image and then having that made locally can reduce the time locally.

 3. What principles can we apply to speed up builds of an image in a pipeline?

 4. What are examples of artefacts, files or values we would not want to have baked into a shipped image used in production and why?
     Might not want to share your Dockerfile, any files with secrets present like API keys of PAT (tokens), stop those who may have malicious intentions from being able to access what they shouldn't, them in the dark about how our projects might be made and potential vulnerabilities.